Skip to content

 Shade, a sun hat, and sunscreen.

-Shade means staying out of direct sun as much as possible during midday when UV radiation is strongest.
-In Denmark this is typically between 12:00 and 15:00.
+Shade means staying out of direct sun as much as possible around midday, when UV radiation is strongest.
+In Denmark this is typically between 12 and 15.

 A sun hat and clothing are often the most effective protection.
 A wide-brimmed hat, a light shirt, or a T-shirt can protect the skin much better than sunscreen alone.

 Sunscreen is the third layer of protection.
-It should be used on areas where clothing doesn’t cover, such as the face, neck, hands, arms, and legs.
+It should be used on areas that clothing doesn’t cover, such as the face, neck, hands, arms, and legs.

 How to use sunscreen correctly